ICRAR/daliuge/docs/usage/intro.rst

 * Developers who want to develop new components.
 * Developers who want to develop a new algorithm.

-This guide will not cover the last two user groups, since those are covered by the :ref:`development` chapter.
+This guide will not cover the last two user groups, since those are covered by the :ref:`dev_index` chapter.

 This guide will not cover the usage of the EAGLE editor in any more detail than required, since that is covered in the `EAGLE documentation <https://eagle-dlg.readthedocs.io>`_.